weilianlow/CucumberJVM/README.md

 <b>Resource Folder</b><br/>
 The res folder contains 2 other sub folders,<br/>
-- jquery folder which is meant for beautifying the TestNG's report using ReportNG and lightbox JS.
+- jquery folder contains neccessary files to enhance TestNG's report using ReportNG, jquery and lightbox JS.
 - webdriver folder contains web drivers for different web browsers.
 They are generally used by Selenium library to interface between the actual browser.

 # Deploying Build Scripts in Jenkins